A PENITENTIAL SERVICE

 Then shall the Priest and people say:

 TURN thou us, O good Lord, and so shall we be turned.
 Be favourable, O Lord, Be favourable to thy people, Who turn to thee in weeping, fasting, and praying.
 For thou art a merciful God, Full of compassion, long-suffering, and of great pity.
 Thou sparest when we deserve punishment, And in thy wrath thinkest upon mercy.
 Spare thy people, good Lord, Spare them, and let not thine heritage be brought to confusion.
-Hear us, O Lord, for thy mercy is great, And according to the multitude of thy mercies took upon us; Through the merits and mediation of thy blessed Son, Jesus Christ our Lord.
+Hear us, O Lord, for thy mercy is great, And according to the multitude of thy mercies look upon us; Through the merits and mediation of thy blessed Son, Jesus Christ our Lord.
 Amen.

 If there be a Communion, the Priest may then begin the Communion, rehearsing the Ten Commandments, with the Collect, Epistle, and Gospel provided for Ash Wednesday.